 Infatuated doesn’t fare so well.
 That track is one of those songs I now wish I never recorded.
 You want to hear one of the worst songs I’ve ever written?
 You got it right here — though “Onto the Nothing” on KEEP YOUR SCARS might be even worse.
 A good friend has always liked it quite a bit, and I’ve never been able to figure out why.
 It’s one of those things I’m glad almost no one has heard.
 I like the music and the way it darts in and out of a lot of different sections, but the lyrics aren’t some of my better work…and that’s being kind.

 Thank You for Not Caring was written at the time GOOD LUCK IN THE NEXT LIFE was being recorded.
 I played it for Gord and Tyson a few times, but it was never met with much serious interest.
-Same thing with Fake Happiness — part of the song was written before we started recording SUBLIMINAL BILE, and I tried to get the guys interested in it, with no success.
+Same thing with Fake Happiness — part of the song was written before we started recording SUBLIMINAL BILE, and I tried to get the guys interested in it, but they weren’t biting.
 It says something about how much material I was forced to sit on in the band days that I was still able to draw from that wellspring after the explosion of the first post-GWD solo album.

 Azure was the first instrumental piano song I’d recorded in almost two years.
 It took almost that long just to piece it together.
 It never seemed finished, and I would keep coming up with new bits every few months and cobbling them together.
 Some parts were intended for other songs I never got around to writing, so I just threw them all into the pot and tried to make some sense of the thing.
 The jury’s still out on how successful I was.